Membership | Price (+HST) |

 With a number of varieties with differing bloom times, there are iris to see for multiple weeks mid-may to early June.

-Current status: Finished blooming for the season.
+Current status: The iris collection has finished blooming for the season.

 Historic Bearded Iris Bloom Dates